zxc916684603/ecs/intl.en-US/User Guide/Quick reference.md

 **Manage data on a cloud disk**

-When errors occur to data on a cloud disk, you can use a snapshot  [Roll back a cloud disk](intl.en-US/User Guide/Cloud disks/Roll back a cloud disk.md#) of the disk to restore data.
+When errors occur to data on a cloud disk, you can use a snapshot to [roll back a cloud disk](intl.en-US/User Guide/Cloud disks/Roll back a cloud disk.md#) of the disk to restore data.

-If you want to restore a cloud disk to its initial status after it is created, you can [Reinitialize a cloud disk](intl.en-US/User Guide/Cloud disks/Reinitialize a cloud disk.md#).
+If you want to restore a cloud disk to its initial status after it is created, you can [reinitialize a cloud disk](intl.en-US/User Guide/Cloud disks/Reinitialize a cloud disk.md#).

-If you want to copy data on an existing cloud disk to a new, empty cloud disk, you can [Create a cloud disk from a snapshot](intl.en-US/User Guide/Cloud disks/Create a cloud disk from a snapshot.md#).
+If you want to copy data on an existing cloud disk to a new, empty cloud disk, you can [create a cloud disk from a snapshot](intl.en-US/User Guide/Cloud disks/Create a cloud disk from a snapshot.md#).

 ## Create and manage snapshots {#section_bc5_3cx_wdb .section}